uzh-rpg/data_driven_mpc/README.md

 ## Dealing with noisy data and reducing further the error

 During real-world experiments and even in Gazebo, one can expect to find variable amounts of noise in the collected data.
-This is of course a problem when using a low amount of training samples (i.e. 15 or 20, as in our) for fitting a GP model.
+This is of course a problem when using a low amount of training samples (i.e. 15 or 20, as in our paper) for fitting a GP model.

 ### *Dense-sparse* GP training